michael/documents-legacy/2013-01-09-substance-okfn.md

 Instead of editing a big canvas, Substance documents are composed of content elements.
 While existing solutions (like Google Docs) bring traditional word-processing to the web, Substance focusses on content, by leaving the layout part to the system, not the user.
 Because of the absence of formatting utilities, it suggests structured content-oriented writing.

+### Custom Element Types

+Substance comes with a predfined set of element types.
+Out of the box you can choose from headings, text and images.
+However, it's easy to implement your own element types, and use it with your tailored version of the Substance editor.

 ## Architecture